COVID-19 Patient Update

 A few people, especially the elderly and folks with serious chronic medical conditions like lung disease or heart disease, are at risk for complications of the virus.
 These more serious illnesses are characterized by shortness of breath and respiratory failure; this type of illness will most likely lead to hospitalization for supportive care with IV medications, fluids and oxygen.

 It is important to understand that testing a person who is afraid that they may have been in contact with a COVID-19 carrier, but who has no symptoms of infection, is neither recommended nor necessary.
 Testing should only be done to diagnose the actual infection in a person exhibiting typical COVID-19 symptoms.
 Current tests by Affinity Health Center go to South Carolina DHEC.
 Turnaround time is approximately 1 day.
 Positive tests at DHEC are sent on to the CDC lab in Atlanta for confirmatory testing.
+Affinity Health Center offers free curbside COVID-19 testing by appointment.
+Results return from the lab in 3 to 8 days.

 One very important goal in limiting the spread of COVID-19 is to keep a lot of people from contracting the virus all at once, because having a very large number of people getting sick at the same time is more likely to overwhelm our healthcare system.
 Too many sick people all at one time will lead to shortages of things like hospital beds and ventilators, shortages which can lead to avoidable deaths.
 The best way to limit the spread of COVID-19 is to practice what has been called “social distancing,” which means making efforts to keep people from gathering in large groups that might inadvertently spread the virus amongst them.
 This principle is the reason aggressive measures have been employed recently, such as the cancellation of the NCAA Basketball Tournament and the statewide closure of all SC schools.
 In addition to these efforts, people need to voluntarily avoid doing things that can put themselves at risk of contracting the virus, such as going out into crowded public places unnecessarily.
 Also, people who are already ill should avoid going out and potentially spreading their illness (regardless of the cause) to others.
 We all need to avoid shaking hands, a common standard greeting gesture, but one that can help spread viruses like COVID-19.
 Coughing or sneezing into your elbow instead of your hands is a good idea; but a better idea is to avoid going out in public at all when you are sick.
 Staying at home until you are over your illness is the most important measure to follow.